 - Using your tape again, tear off a piece and stick it to your pants or shirt.
 Just enough to get some of the stick off.
 I don’t like risking my paint job – ever.
 This makes it just that much less sticky that you can use it like a post-it note.

 - Using your prepared tape and pattern, affix your pattern to the wall where you think you might want your picture to go.
 If you’re hanging several together, then you may want to lay them out on the carpet first to see if you like the shapes together, and then put them all up on the wall.

 - Stand back.
 How do they look visually?
-Are the centered on the wall?
+Are they centered on the wall?
 Or centered over furniture?
 I generally will just eyeball my placement.
-Most people try and hang photos at eyeball height but honestly, I don’t over think it.
+Most people try and hang photos at eyeball height but honestly, I don’t overthink it.
 If they look good where they are, then I move on to step 6.
 Or… I text a friend to verify it’s in a good spot.

 - It’s time to hammer.
 Grab your nail(s) and hammer and line them up with the marks you drew in step 2 and pound them right through the paper.

 Note: If you are hanging a really heavy mirror or framed painting, you’ll likely need some picture hangers with hooks, and a stud finder to make sure you’re putting the weight into a stud and not just your